elec-e8408-mini-project-2025/project-documentation/README.md

 ## Purpose

 The purpose of this document is to list requirements and provide context and considerations for the proof-of-concept Hiking Band product system.
 This document is intented be used within software development, integration and testing of the whole system.
 The core audiences for this documents are the product development team and the course instructors, who both review this document and review the final system based on the requirement specification of this document.
 The finished deliverable MUST match the specification in this documentation.

 ## Scope

-The LilyGo Hiking band system includes a LilyGO T-Watch smartwatch application for recording hiking trips and a separate application for storing trip information into persistent storage and for displaying trip information on a Web Application.
+**The LilyGo Hiking band system** includes a LilyGO T-Watch smartwatch application for recording hiking trips and a separate application for storing trip information into persistent storage and for displaying trip information on a Web Application.

-The system consists of two hardware components: the Raspberry Pi and the LilyGo watch.
+This proof-of-concept system consists of two hardware components: the Raspberry Pi and the LilyGo watch.
 The system includes interactable interfaces, hardware, protocols and functionalities which are required for the system to function.
-This document defines the requirements in well detail to give a broad understanding of the product and its use case.
+This document defines the requirements in detail to give a broad understanding of the product and its use case.

 ## Definitions, acronyms and abbreviations